 Shazam is the place where the world discovers music and where artists can engage with fans long before other social networks.
 Our goal for every artist has always been to help them create lasting and meaningful relationships with their fans.
-A tool called 'Shazam Connect’ was created for labels & artists to engage with their fans, get unique insights, and help them grow.
+A sub-brand called 'Shazam For Artists’ was created for labels & artists to engage with their fans, get unique insights, and help them grow.

 Two of the biggest challenges were the artist verification process and artist dashboard.
 Our previous verification flow was sub-optimal and required a lengthy process in order to get artists verified on Shazam.
 This slow & manual process left us with a backlog of verification requests that was growing faster that it could be actioned by the music team.
-Also, the previous state of the dashboard called 'Shazam Connect' needed a facelift.
-It had been designed and implemented by various teams over the years and it looked like a Frankenstein product.
+Also, the previous state of the dashboard needed a facelift.
+This dashboard had been designed and implemented by various teams over the years and it looked like a Frankenstein product.
 To be fair, it was nobody’s fault, but it definitely needed some love.
-After a few years, it became apparent that both tools were getting outdated and needed a makeover.

-I then began sketching parts on my notebook and designed low-fidelity wireframes for both the verification flow and SFA landing page in Sketch.
+I also began the ideation process by sketching rough ideas on my notebook and later designed low-fidelity wireframes for both the verification flow and SFA landing page in Sketch.
 This iterative process took a few weeks, discussing every part of the experience with the team along the way.

-I also worked on the branding side of the project.
-Using Shazam's color pallete, I used bold color combinations mixed with artist imagery to get a nice contrast.
+I also worked on the branding and visual language side of the project.
+By using bold typography and vibrant color combinations mixed with artist imagery, I tried to create a consistent visual brand identity.

-To keep a consistent brand, I used that same bold style across materials such as: sales presentations, social and email marketing.
+I used that same bold tone of voice across all marketing materials such as: sales presentations, email marketing and social media.

 As the verification flow was getting implemented, I would spend part of the day QA'ing and working with the development team to make sure there were no setbacks.
-I then started working on the artist dashboard.
-From the beginning of this project, I wanted this dashboard to be consistent with another project I was working on called Shazam Music Insights.
-I took the same structure, visual language and UI elements and applied it to the artist dashboard.
+I then started working on the artist dashboard focusing the majority of the time on the mobile version.
+We decided to limit some of the features on this version to try and get it live as soon as possible.

-For the next few weeks, the verification flow launched to Beta and was sent to a small percentage of the user base.
-We also started implementing some of the changes on the dashboard and finally launched the landing page last.
+For the next few weeks, the verification flow launched to Beta and was sent to a small percentage of the user base to get feedback on it.
+We also began implementing some changes on the desktop version of the dashboard as well as some inital work on the mobile version.
+Finally, we launched the landing page.

-We launched the new landing page and self-serve verification flow.
+We successfully launched the new and mobile friendly landing page, self-serve verification flow and dashboard.
 Within the first 2 weeks, the Music Team had on-boarded thousands of new artists.
 To put into perspective, with the old system it had previously taken 18 months to get over 3K artists and with the new tool, it took a month to get to 6K artists.
-We are currently over 15K verified artists and it’s still growing.
+We are currently over 16K verified artists and it’s still growing.
 We also introduced new features to the new dashboard that allowed artists to get deeper track insights, a followers’ infographics module and even a tool with social templates to promote that they just got verified and share it in their social media channels.

 We've received all around great feedback for the design of Shazam For Artists landing page, verification flow and data dashboard.
-Based on user feedback, the next step is to make the dashboard mobile friendly and optimize it with features that will allow artists to know more about their followers, see where they are trending and get unique data insights.
+Based on user feedback, the next step is to continue iterating and optimize it with features that will allow artists to know more about their followers, see where they are trending and get unique data insights.